 Chris came to me when this space was barely framed, bringing the terrible, awful, you’re-going-to-be-upset news that there wouldn't be windows in the wall on each side of the windowseat.

 I shrugged and said, Good.
 Room for pictures.
-As always, he seemed startled that I didn’t share his distress or argue with him about keeping them.
+As always, he seemed startled that I didn’t share his distress or argue with him about the importance of those two windows.
 When your whole artistic life has been dealing with opposition, a lack of it can be puzzling.

 As you can see, this was something less than a catastrophe.
 The etching on the left, where there would have been a window if we were rich, is by British artist Brigid Marlin.
 It’s a depiction of Isis and Osiris.
 On the right is a beautiful encaustic image—"Balance Point" by Lynn Hayes.